 11. Absent Agents Rate

-The amount of days lost due to agent absenteeism each year can have a significant impact on call centre scheduling and staffing, as well as a company’s bottom line.
-That’s why a KPI that tracks the number of call centre agents that are missing can be quite useful for modifying a budget or improving workforce management techniques.
+The amount of days lost due to agent absenteeism each year can have a significant impact on call center scheduling and staffing, as well as a company’s bottom line.
+That’s why a KPI that tracks the number of call center agents that are missing can be quite useful for modifying a budget or improving workforce management techniques.
 For handling high call volumes, limiting queue wait times, and lowering call abandonment rates, knowing there are enough agents planned and present at any one time is critical.

 12. Agent Turnover Rate